PENGUIN ENCOUNTER FREQUENTLY ASKED QUESTIONS

-Q. Do we get to touch, pet or feed a penguin?
+Q. Do we get to touch or pet a penguin?

 A. At no time is a Penguin Encounter participant allowed to touch any of the penguins unless otherwise invited by the Husbandry Staff member.
-TLPA’s penguins expect food to come from hands and will bite hands looking for food.
-Unfortunately, you cannot feed them, but you can watch a daily feeding through the window in the Falkland Island Research Station as our aviculturist and/or aquarist feed them at 3pm.
+LLPA's penguins expect food to come from hands and will bite hands looking for food.

 Q. Is it cold in there?

 A. Yes, it is 40-45 degrees in the summer and 38-40 degrees in the winter.
 We have jackets available; however we encourage participants to bring jackets.
-No open toed shoes are allowed to be worn during a Penguin Encounter.
-TLPA’s penguins are extremely inquisitive and will most likely bite toes.
+No open toed shoes are allowed during a Penguin Encounter.
+LLPA's penguins are extremely inquisitive and will most likely bite toes.

 Q. What do I do if I am late?

-A. The Penguin Encounter starts at the entrance of the theatre where an education presentation will be given about our penguins.
-The presentation lasts about ten to fifteen minutes.
+A. The Penguin Encounter starts at the entrance of the theatre.
+An education presentation will be given about our penguins.
+The presentation lasts about 10 to 15 minutes.
 After that time, the group will go behind the scenes at which that time you will have to find a staff member to escort you back.
 Guests are not allowed in the back areas un-escorted.